 Change marketers everywhere are struggling to produce content that produces results.
+(Content marketing is all about results.)
 Recent research from Brightedge put the number at nearly three out of four reported less than half of their content is consumed.

 I don’t know about you, but understanding it is a challenge to produce high-performance content makes me value the quality pieces that are working well even more.

 Many terms have been used over the years to describe your hardest working content: cornerstone content, flagship content, evergreen articles, content pillars.
 The core concept is the same — a substantive, long-lasting and informative piece of content on a specific topic or theme that you want to be recognized for.
 Let’s look at how to squeeze out every drop of value you can from what you have that can be classified as your hardest working content.

 “Atomize” means “"reduce to atoms," or “to reduce to minute particles or to a fine spray”.
 (Love the old-style sci-fi image that comes to mind!)

 Ideally, your content strategy includes planning for content atomization before you begin developing a major content piece.
 Your original outline would include notes on chapters or sections that will work well as a webinar, or a comparison table that can become an infographic, or a series of steps readily converted into a checklist.